request-interop/interface/README.md

 - `__toString() : string` MUST return the entire `$body` resource as a string.

-It also provides this custom PHPStan type to enable better static analysis:
+It also provides this custom PHPStan type to aid static analysis:

 - `BodyResource`: `resource` of type (stream)

 Implementations of _Body_ MUST NOT be advertised as readonly or immutable.
-As a consequence, any implementation of _Request_ or _Upload_ that also implements _Body_ MUST NOT be advertised as readonly or immutable.
+Thus, any implementation of _Request_ or _Upload_ that also implements _Body_ MUST NOT be advertised as readonly or immutable.

 The _Body_ interface MAY be implemented independently from a _Request_ or _Upload_.